fscucchia/FScucchia_Lab_Notebook-Martindale_Lab/_posts/2023-06-02-Cloning_vector_Ecoli.md

 **Colony screening**
 1. The morning after take out the plates from the incubator.
 Take out a new agar plate from the 4°C and warm it in the incubator at 37°C (~10 minutes).
 2. Take out and label PCR tubes, it would be best to screen at least 10 colonies per each construct that was transformed.
+3. Take out the warmed agar plate.
-Use toothpicks to pick one distinct colony from any of the 2 plates,
+4. Use toothpicks to pick one distinct colony from any of the 2 overnight-incubated plates.
+Scrape each toothpick into one spot in the warmed agar plate (mark the petri dish containing the agar with numbered squares to know the position of each screened colony) and then inside a PCR tube.